Ismaestro/angular-example-app/README.md

 * Github pages deploy ready
 * Travis CI

+## Travis CI
+We use Travis CI to run this tasks in order:
+* Linter
+* Tests e2e
+* Build for production
+* Deploy in Github pages

+:)

 ## How can I support developers?
 - Star the GitHub repo :star:
 - Create **pull requests, submit bugs, suggest new features** or documentation updates :wrench:

 ## Server

-This repo is using an API which is [a simple app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes
+This repo is using an API which is [another example app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes

 Enjoy :metal:

-I'm always happy to hear your feedback!
+We are always happy to hear your feedback!